-- Turn key to run position.
+- Turn key to run position

-- Push pre- heat button up to 30 seconds.
+- Push button up to 30 seconds

-- Hold button in and push start button.
+- Hold button in and turn key to start position

-- Crank over until engine is running.
+- Crank over until engine is running

-- Release the push buttons.
-If there is no start, repeat the steps.
+- Release key and push button

-FORKLIFT SHUTDOWN
+If no start, repeat steps.

-(read CONTROLS section first)
+FORKLIFT SHUTDOWN (read CONTROLS section first)

 - 1. Reduce engine speed to idle.
-Make sure forklift has come to a complete stop.
+Make sure fork-lift has come to a complete stop.

 - 2. Move gearshift lever to Neutral.

 - 3. Move FNR switch to Neutral.

 - 4. Apply parking brake.

 - 5. Lower forks to ground.

 - 6. Allow engine to cool down for about 1 minute.

 - 7. Turn key to Off position and remove.

 - 8. Release all hydraulic pressure by operating mast control levers.

-OPERATING GVF FORKLIFT
+OPERATING GVF 5000

-Learn about all controls, have knowledge of the machine and its workings, and read this manual before operating the forklift machine.
+Learn about all controls, have knowledge of the machine and it's workings, and read this manual before operating the forklift machine.

 - 1. Make sure no obstructions are in the way. - 2.
 Release parking brake. - 3.
 Select a gear with the gear selector.
-FIG. 29 - 4.
-Raise the mast until forks are a safe distance from the ground.
+FIG. 29